CFTC Whistleblower Reward Lawyers

 - Commodity futures;

-- Commodity options; and
+- Commodity options;

-- Swap trading markets.
+- Swap trading markets;

-CFTC Whistleblower Rewards
+CFTC Whistleblower Reward Program

 - The original information caused the staff to open an investigation, reopen an investigation, or inquire into different conduct as part of a current investigation, and the Commission brought a successful action based in whole or in part on conduct that was the subject of the original information; or

 In determining a reward percentage, the CFTC considers the particular facts and circumstances of each case.
-For example, positive factors may include the significance of the information, the level of assistance provided by the whistleblower and the whistleblower’s attorney, and the law enforcements interests at stake.
+For example, positive factors may include the significance of the information, the level of assistance provided by the whistleblower and the whistleblower’s attorney, and the law enforcement interests at stake.

 Anonymous Whistleblowing to the CFTC